School Committee Information

 Cohasset School Committee Meeting Schedule, Location, Minutes:

-All regular meetings begin at 7:00 pm and are held in the Cohasset Public Schools' Community Use Room at the District Offices located at Cohasset Middle-High School, 143 Pond Street, unless otherwise posted.
+All regular meetings begin at 6:00 pm and are held in the Learning Commons located at Cohasset Middle and High School, 143 Pond Street, unless otherwise posted.
 Minutes from previous meetings are posted on the district web-site or available upon request from the district office.
 In addition to regularly scheduled meetings, others may be added as needed and will be posted on the school calendar and homepage, and the town website.

 Cohasset School Committee meetings are not public meetings, but are meetings held in public under the law.
 As such these meetings are posted at the Cohasset Town Hall which is the official and legal posting place.
 The School Committee meeting calendar is also noted in the PSO Calendar that is sent to all CPS families at the beginning of the school year.
 The meetings are also noted on the district calendar and on the School Committee tab of the district website at www.cohassetk12.org.